Odubolaoluwatimilehin/Solved-Algorithm-Problems/TwoElementsDifferenceArray Problem/Readme.md

+## Element Difference

+### Returns true if A contains at least two elements which differ by 1.

 Write a function
 function solution(A)
 that given an array A of N integers, returns true if A contains at least two elements which differ by 1, and false otherwise.